icopy-site/awesome-cn/docs/awesome/awesome-astrophotography.md

 - [Capturing Galaxyset](https://www.paulschmitphotography.com/How-To-Guides/Capturing-Galaxyset) - A detailed tutorial on how to plan, execute and post-process a deepscape of the Andromeda galaxy aligned with a mountain in Southern Colorado.
 - [Chris White's Guide to Fixing Tilt and Spacing](https://www.overcastobservatory.com/product/guide-to-tilt-and-spacing-analysis/) - Annoying and hard to fix, tilt and spacing can ruin your imaging.
 This guide will help you eliminate them.
 - [Filters for Deep Sky Astrophotography](https://www.youtube.com/playlist?list=PLrzbdmripj1fIXrivZF1BT4BtJMZ6xvWo) - A video series that kicks off with a gentle introduction to filters and closes down comparing the most popular ones.
 - [Harry's PixInsight tutorials](http://www.harrysastroshed.com/Pixinsighthome.html) - Newcomer friendly, down-to-earth and comprehensive video tutorials.
-Regularly updated.
 - [How to Eliminate Star Halos in PixInsight](https://digitalstars.wordpress.com/2019/10/27/tutorial-how-to-eliminate-star-halos-in-pixinsight/) - One of the more challenging issues in astrophotography.
 Charles Bracken, the author of "The Deep-Sky Imaging Primer", has you covered.
 - [How to Make a Padded Travel Box for Your Telescope](https://www.youtube.com/watch?v=90F_cBiZpH8) - Rig assembly on-site can be tedious.
 A more comfortable alternative is to assemble at home, then upon arrival at the imaging site, install on the mount.
 - [Light Vortex Astronomy's PixInsight tutorials](https://web.archive.org/web/20230509214425/https://www.lightvortexastronomy.com/tutorials.html) - An extensive collection of tutorials covering both pre- and post-processing workflows.